 Even though I prefer to make the effort and use fresh fruits if I have the time. -Getting fresh, ripe mangos, dicing, and then freezing them yourself creates a sweeter and more intense mango flavor than frozen fruits do.
 But it's also a lot of extra work and not necessary to make a great Mango Margarita.

 So, if you decide to use fresh mango, the drink works beautifully without an additional sweetener.
 With frozen fruit, I prefer to add a sweet component to enrich the sweet taste of the mangos.
-You can go with simple syrup or agave syrup, which complements the flavor of the agave-based Tequila nicely.
+You can go with simple syrup, mango simple syrup, or agave syrup, which complements the flavor of the agave-based Tequila nicely.

 How to make a frozen Mango Margarita